qgustavor/megajs-docs/docs/tutorial/login.md

 :::

-In the next part of this tutorial we will use the `storage` object to upload a file.
+In the next part of this tutorial we will use the `Storage` object to upload a file.